THE CONCLUDING CHAPTER OF CRAWFORD

 This biography is written using alleged interviews Newquist conducted with Joan from 1962 until her death in 1977.
 However, the true authenticity of this book is to be held in great question.
 Newquist states in the preface there were no audio recordings of the conversations (interviews) he conducted with Crawford over the 15 year span, and he claims to have documented the interviews via shorthand.
 This is in direct contrast of Newquist's confirmed interviews with celebrities, whereby each interview was audio recorded.

-Of the book's 175 pages only 108 pages (62% of the book) actually contain Joan's "interviews."
+Of the book's 175 pages, only 108 pages (62% of the book) actually contain Joan's "interviews."
 A very minimal amount considering Newqust allegedly interviewed Joan for over 15 years.
 Furthermore, it has been stated that Crawford's secretary, Betty Barker, claimed to have no records of any appointments Newquist ever had with Crawford, and no records of any interviews he conducted.

-This Webmaster can confirm, from first-hand knowledge, that Newquist's name is not within either of Crawford's voluminous telephone directories from the 1960s and 1970s.
-The fact remains there are no aspects contained within this book that were not previously told, or alluded to, in Joan's own autobiography "A Portrait of Joan," or Bob Thomas' biography, thereby making this book very easy to have manufactured from prior published sources.
-I have personally interviewed Newquest's children, who refer to their father as an alcoholic "con artist."
-I wholeheartedly contend this book is completely fraudulent.
+The fact is of the matter is there are no aspects contained within this book that were not previously told, or alluded to, in Joan's own autobiography "A Portrait of Joan," or Bob Thomas' biography, thereby making this book very easy to have manufactured from prior published sources.

 "Joan Crawford The Ultimate Star" by Alexander Walker, 1983 (Published by Harper & Row)